 3. When all data bytes are read or written, stop conditions are established.
 In write mode, the master pulls the data line high during the 10th clock pulse to assert a stop condition.
 In read mode, the master device releases the SDA line during the SCL low period before the ninth clock pulse, but the slave device does not pull it low.
 This is known as a no acknowledge.
-The master then takes the data line low during the SCL low period before the 10th clock pulse and then high during the 10th clock pulse to assert a stop condition.
+The master then takes the data line low during the SCL low period before the 10th clock pulse, then high during the 10th clock pulse to assert a stop condition.

 Table 5.
-Setting I2C Addresses via the A0 Pin and the A1 Pin
+Setting I2C Addresses via the ADR Pin